-All about pig piggy banksThere are more penny banks, coin banks, banks than banks in the shape of a pig, the ones we Dutch call piggy banks, the real piggy bank!
+All about pig piggy banksThere are more penny banks, coin banks, money banks than banks we Dutch call piggy banks in the shape of a pig.
 It is a bit odd therefore to state that the piggy bank in the shape of a pig is the one and only real bank.
 I would not dare say that!

-I am a collector of old fashioned piggy banks in the shape of a pig, the one that one has to smash to get the coins out.
+I am a collector of old fashioned piggy banks in the shape of a pig, the banks that one has to smash to get the coins out.
 Metaphorically speaking, for there are more civilized ways of getting your money out.

 Who I am?
-Gert Deelman and I collect banks (all of them pigs!) since 1965 and after more the 45 year I think I have developed an expertise on the banks that I collect.
-My collection consists of more then 900 original and unique piggy banks (shape of a pig!).
-45 years ago I “fell in love” with piggy banks, I have no affection with real pigs.
+Gert Deelman, I am Dutch, live in The Netherlands and I collect banks (as I stated before all of them pigs!) since 1965 and after more than 57 years I think I have developed an expertise on the banks that I collect.
+My collection consists 1200+ original and unique piggy banks (shape of a pig!).
+Years ago I “fell in love” with piggy banks, I have no affection however with real pigs.

 To be admitted to my collection a piggy bank must:

-look like a pig,
+- look like a pig (obvious for me!);

 - be made of clay, porcelain or plaster;